-The tuition fee payable by a student repeating the regular classes of any one year of the curriculum will be \$175.
+No reduction will be made in the tuition fees payable by a student repeating the regular courses of any one year of the curriculum.

-The student must pay the fees for the full year whether the classes are attended for all or part of the course, except in the case where he is compelled to withdraw from the University through illness or for someother equally valid and accepted reason.
+The student must pay the fees for the full year whether the classes are attended for all or part of the course, except in the case where he is compelled to withdraw from the University through illness or for some other equally valid and accepted reason.